Things to Know Before Traveling to Bali

 Traffic Rules or Lack Thereof

-If you are brave enough to rent a motorbike in Ubud or the southern part of the island, make sure you understand how traffic flows.
+If you are brave enough to rent a motorbike in Ubud or the southern part of the island, ensure you understand how traffic flows.
 We couldn’t ever figure out how people know when to go at intersections.
 Driving in Sidemen and surrounding areas was wonderful and quiet, but I would never even attempt it in the busy parts of the island.

 Mt.
-Agung
+Agung is an Active Volcano

 Volcanoes erupt sometimes.
 Mount Agung is an active volcano on the island of Bali and it might impact your travels.
 It erupted once while we were there and cancelled flights for the afternoon.
 You should definitely enjoy the beauty of this giant mountain, but know the evacuation routes and what to do if this natural wonder does erupt while you are in Bali.